★ Spain's Productivity Handbrake

 Spain has a ~30% productivity gap to countries like USA or Germany.
 Spaniards produce almost a third less value per hour worked than Americans or Germans.
-What makes such a large gap possible in an european economy?
+What makes such a large gap possible?

-Many factors sap Spanish output, but one stands out as both self‑inflicted and easily fixable: a regulatory wall at exactly 50 employees.
+Many factors sap Spanish output, but one stands out as both self‑inflicted and easy to detect: a regulatory wall at exactly 50 employees.

 Productive companies generally try to grow in employees (Moral-Benito, 2018).
 But regulatory roadblocks can prevent that.
 With regulation the devil is in the details.
 And the way some of the Spanish regulation is designed might be particularly harmful.